 Mission and Successes

-The Commission proudly represents 750 winegrowers farming over 100,000 acres of winegrapes, and is successfully moving the Lodi region forward as a high quality, environmentally and socially conscious production area.
+The Commission proudly represents 750 growers farming over 100,000 acres of winegrapes, and is successfully moving the Lodi region forward as a high quality, environmentally and socially conscious production area.

-To serve the common interests of all Lodi Crush District 11 winegrape producers and to enhance the profitability of winegrape production through promotion, research, and education.
+To empower all Lodi Crush District 11 winegrowers and serve their common interests to enhance the profitability of winegrape production through promotion, research, and education.

 - To raise awareness of the Lodi region among the wine industry, media, and wine consumers.